 McCallum opens its Sturt Street office in the former Union Hotel (11 Sturt Street).
 This office is home to McCallum's "Central Intake & Support Coordination" team.

-McCallum officially completes the first of four new homes planned to be constructed in Lucas, Ballarat.
+McCallum officially completes the first of six new homes planned to be constructed in Lucas, Ballarat.
 This home is built to "Platinum Plus", the highest level in the Australian Livability Guidelines and includes assistive technology such as automated benchtops, baths and appliances to make the house as user friendly as possible for residents.

 McCallum completes a $50,000 redevelopment of a program area to create the "Connect Cafe" at 29 Learmonth Street.
 The "Connect Cafe" provides Participants with the opportunity to learn cooking and coffee making skills in a supported environment.